inkle/ink/Documentation/WritingWithInk.md

 ### Using `-> DONE`

-So cases where we want to mark the end of a thread, we use `-> DONE`: meaning "the flow intentionally ends here.
+So cases where we want to mark the end of a thread, we use `-> DONE`: meaning "the flow intentionally ends here".

 Note that we don't need a `-> DONE` if the flow ends with options that fail their conditions.
 The engine treats this as a valid, intentional, end of flow state.

 **You do not need a `-> DONE` in a thread after an option has been chosen**.
 Once an option is chosen, a thread is no longer a thread - it is simply the normal story flow once more.

-Using `-> END` in this case will no end the thread, but the whole story flow.
+Using `-> END` in this case will not end the thread, but the whole story flow.
 (And this is the real reason for having two different ways to end flow.)